DavidZajicek/holbertonschool-low_level_programming/variables_if_else_while/README.md

-1-last_digit.c - print the last digit of a random number 2-print_alphabet.c - print a-z using putchar 3-print_alphabets.c - print a-zA-Z using putchar
+1-last_digit.c - print the last digit of a random number 2-print_alphabet.c - print a-z using putchar 3-print_alphabets.c - print a-zA-Z using putchar 4-print_alphabt.c - print a-z but not q or e